Every Student Matters Census

 What type of questions will be on the census?

-The census consists of approximately 25 questions about wellbeing, family structure, gender, sexuality, religion, ethnicity, race, languages, nationality, disability and socio-economics.
+The census consists of approximately 25 questions about wellbeing, family structure, gender, sexual orientation, religion, ethnicity, race, languages, nationality, disability and socio-economics.

 What is the purpose of the Community Information Sessions?